xydev333/tabby/README.md

 <a name="portable"></a>
 # Portable

-Terminus will run as a portable app on Windows, if you create a `data` folder in the same location where `Terminus.exe` lives.
+Tabby will run as a portable app on Windows, if you create a `data` folder in the same location where `Tabby.exe` lives.

 <a name="plugins"></a>
 # Plugins

-Plugins and themes can be installed directly from the Settings view inside Terminus.
+Plugins and themes can be installed directly from the Settings view inside Tabby.

   * [clickable-links](https://github.com/Eugeny/terminus-clickable-links) - makes paths and URLs in the terminal clickable
   * [title-control](https://github.com/kbjr/terminus-title-control) - allows modifying the title of the terminal tabs by providing a prefix, suffix, and/or strings to be removed